run2bizdocs/developers/en-us/docs/webservice/webservices.md

 For each messageID a call is made to a specific method for treatment.

-Each of these methods can make calls to the CITSmart Services Layer for reuse of services.
+Each of these methods can make calls to the 4biz Services Layer for reuse of services.

 ##Specific Rules